 There have been no material changes in the planned use of the net proceeds from the follow-on public offering as described in the final prospectus supplement filed with the SEC on October 20, 2022.
-We have invested or plan to invest the funds received in short-term, interest-bearing investment-grade securities and government securities.
+We have invested the funds received in short to intermediate term, interestbearing investment-grade securities and government securities.